hiendn/CaenOptimization2018/README.md

   - Slides 105--131.
 - 29 November 2018
   - Exercises 2.
+- 05 December 2018
+  - Slides 132--173.

 ## Exercises

 **Exercises 1** can be accessed via the link: http://htmlpreview.github.io/?https://github.com/hiendn/CaenOptimization2018/blob/master/Exercises1.html.
 Solution codes are available in the respository and are labelled as *exercise1_X.R*.

 **Exercises 2** is available as the PDF document *Exercises2.pdf*.
-Solution codes are available in the repository and are labelled as *exercise2_X.R*.

 ## Links to useful resources
 Matrix Cookbook: https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf.
+A nice introduction to mixed-effects models and applications: https://stats.idre.ucla.edu/other/mult-pkg/introduction-to-linear-mixed-models/.

 ## Error reporting
 If you find any errors in the slides, please let me know via the issues page of the repository: https://github.com/hiendn/CaenOptimization2018/issues.